privacyguides/privacyguides.org/docs/setup/integrating-metadata-removal.md

 ![macOS metadata removal shortcut](/assets/img/integrating-metadata-removal/shortcut-macos.png)

-!!! info
+!!! tip "Worth Mentioning"
-    Worth mentioning: the open source [ImageOptim](https://imageoptim.com/mac) app also integrates into Finder's context menu by default.
+    The open source [ImageOptim](https://imageoptim.com/mac) app integrates into Finder's *Services* context menu by default.
 While it is primarily an image optimization app, it also removes metadata.

 ### Enabling & using the Shortcut